 Needing to process her emotions and the wave of information, Merideth asked if she could think about her options before scheduling the procedure, as she was concerned for her growing baby.
 Her OB agreed, but not ten minutes later, Merideth received a call that there was no time to wait; the surgeon wanted to perform the procedure the following day.

-: After she recovered from her surgery, a care team was established, and a plan was in place.
+May 2018: After she recovered from her surgery, a care team was established, and a plan was in place.
 On May 17, 2018, Merideth underwent her first round of chemo at 23 weeks pregnant.
 Every three weeks, she headed to the hospital for another round of chemo.
 With two young kids at home and one on the way, you can imagine the heartache that Merideth faced each day she was away from her family.
 She completed three rounds of chemo while pregnant.
-Warrior
+Warrior.

 A couple of days later the biopsy came back reflecting residual cancer cells remained in her small bowel.
 The new plan was a couple more rounds of a different chemo as an outpatient and then schedule another PET scan.
 If the new rounds of chemo were working, Merideth would head to Mayo to consult with specialists about undergoing a stem cell transplant.
 Merideth spoke with Mayo, scheduled appointments, and did her research.
 Unfortunately, the second PET scan showed the tumor grew and a new plan would need to be made.

 The new plan is called CAR-T Cell therapy.
 In short, the process of CAR-T Cell therapy begins with the removal of Merideth’s T-cells, which are a type of immune system cell.
 These cells are taken to the lab and modified to attack cancer cells.
 The newly modified cells are given back to Merideth through infusion where their job is to bind to the cancer cells and kill them.